 - Redemption values may not be as high with a brand-loyal credit card

-Pros and cons of miles
+Pros of miles

 - Perks like upgrades and free extras